-Prerequisites: BIOH 112 Co-requisites: AHMS 201
+Prerequisites or Co-requisites: BIOH 112, AHMS 201

 This course covers basic and intermediate levels of theory and application of ICD-CM principles and guidelines for coding and sequencing diagnoses and procedures.
 Students perform basic and intermediate coding using real health records, case studies, and scenarios.
 Application will focus on the use of the electronic ICD-9-CM with an overview of encoder software.
 This coding class involves hands-on coding, and knowledge of basic use of applicable coding books or the electronic ICD-9-CM.